middleman/middlemanapp.com/source/getting-started/welcome.html.markdown

     :::bash
     cd my_project
-    middleman build
+    bundle exec middleman build

 This will create a static file for each file located in your `source` folder.
 Template files will be compiled, static files will be copied and any enabled build-time features (such as compression) will be executed.
+You can pass a `--clean` flag to `middleman build` to have it clean out any files from the build directory that are left over from earlier builds but would no longer be produced.

 [HTML5 Boilerplate]: http://html5boilerplate.com/